Shri10/ISRO_LatestNews_Scraper/README.md

 This Python script scrapes the ISRO website (https://www.isro.gov.in) and extracts links inside div elements with the class 'accordion-body'.
 The extracted data is saved in a CSV file with a unique filename, including the current date and time.

 This is done out of love for the rich content that is uploaded on the site of ISRO.
 Made with 💝💖 & admiration of ISRO and the work they do.

+Author: Shriraj PETHE.
 ## Requirements

 - Python 3.x